keybraker/mediarizer/README.md

 ./jpegOrganizer /filePath/folder
 ```

+## Corrupted files
+All corrupted jpeg files are not being copied.
+If even one file is copputed, a txt file is
+created called ``` corruptedFiles ``` in which every corrupted files is listed wby its full
+path, so that you can handle it manually.

 ## Cleaning
 * To clean the program type ``` make clean ``` in ``` /jpeg-Organizer ```
 * To clean the organized folders type ``` make clean ``` in ``` /photosOrganized ```